-- Regular support from a home care / domiciliary service to help you get up, wash and dress, make meals, go to bed etc. - Day centres which can provide you with company and/or to give a carer a break. - Regular periods of care (respite care) in a care home. - Adaptations to your home to help you to access the facilities in your home such as bathroom, toilet. - Equipment such as mobility aids, bath boards, shower chairs, and more technical equipment such as personal alarms, door entry systems, activity monitors and so on (often termed 'assistive technology'). - Regular supply of ready to eat meals or shopping delivery. - Support to learn new skills or to maintain the skills and independence you already have such as accompanying you to get your shopping. - A place in a Care Home if you need care around the clock and it can not be provided in your home.
+- Regular support from a home care / domiciliary service to help you get up, wash and dress, make meals, go to bed etc. - Day centres which can provide you with company and/or give a carer a break. - Regular periods of care (respite care) in a care home. - Adaptations so that you can make full use of facilities at home, such as a bathroom or toilet. - Equipment such as mobility aids, bath boards, shower chairs, and more technical equipment such as personal alarms, door entry systems, activity monitors and so on (often termed 'assistive technology').

+- Regular supply of ready to eat meals or shopping delivery. - Support to learn new skills or to maintain the skills and independence you already have such as accompanying you to get your shopping. - A place in a Care Home if you need care around the clock and it can not be provided in your home.

-Adult Services should always aim to work in partnership with other local organisations such as health, housing and the voluntary sector so they should also be able to access other help if it is agreed that you need it.
+Adult Services should always aim to work in partnership with other local organisations such as housing, health and the voluntary sector.
+This will help you to get all the support you need.